-Getting to the Root of Drug & Alcohol Addictions: Individualized Therapy that is Client-focused
+Getting to the Root of Drug & Alcohol Addictions: Individualized Therapy that is Patient-focused

 Many people develop a substance abuse problem because they do not know how to handle those negative emotions.
-Through inpatient rehab at A Better Today, those people can learn how to get through hard times without hazardous substances.
-Our therapists help clients look at their addiction from the outside so that clients can see how the actions have taken a toll on their life and relationships, then work on ways to fix those mistakes.
+Through inpatient rehab at A Better Today Recovery Services, those people can learn how to get through hard times without hazardous substances.
+Our therapists help patients look at their addiction from the outside so that patients can see how the actions have taken a toll on their life and relationships, then work on ways to fix those mistakes.

 For example, every time a person is exposed to a particular trigger, his or her reaction is to think “drugs would make this situation better.”
 CBT works to intervene when such a thought arises and teaches the individual to challenge it with other thoughts that result in healthier behaviors.
 Over time, the old way of thinking is eliminated and a new, healthier person emerges.